virtual-labs/exp-dos-fermi-iiith/experiment/theory.md

 $$
 \psi _{q}(r) = e^{iq.r} \Sigma _{G} C_{q-G} e^{-iG.r} = e^{iq.r}u_{j,q}
 $$
+On substituting the above equation in SWE and solving it (solution is done computationally due to it complexity), we obtain a solution which somewhat resembles decaying wave equation bounded by +-1 (i.e. cos \theta).
+The valid solution defines the locations (called states) where electrons can exist.
+Other locations are not the solution and hence, are forbidded for the electron
 ## Conduction Bands and Valence Bands
 The energy vs momentum graphs of the conduction and valence bands are as follows